Calendar

 ENTRY FOR CLASS SERIES RACING

 It is for safety purpose that the Club employs this new entry system.
-Please try your best to include all your crew (including skipper) emergency contacts when entering / signing on.
+Please ask all your crew to register an account with SailSys.

 SailSys homepage